Skip to main content Skip to footer site map

 Serafin Craig, LCSW, Director of Parent Services/Staff Clinician

-Many children and teens today feel intense pressure to succeed—academically, socially, and in extracurricular activities.
-While striving for excellence can be positive, perfectionism often fuels anxiety, self-criticism, and avoidance.
+Many children and teens today feel intense pressure to succeed at school, in friendships, and in extracurricular activities.
+While it is healthy to want to do well, perfectionism can increase anxiety, self-criticism, and avoidance.

-In this parent-focused webinar, Serafin Craig, LCSW, Director of Parent Services, will explore how perfectionism shows up in children and adolescents, how it connects to anxiety, and what parents can do to help.
-You’ll learn practical strategies to support your child in managing high expectations, building resilience, and developing a healthier relationship with mistakes and setbacks.
+In this parent-focused webinar, Serafin Craig, LCSW, Director of Parent Services, will help you understand how perfectionism shows up in kids and how it connects to anxiety.
+You’ll learn practical, realistic ways to support your child, ease pressure at home, and help them build confidence and resilience.

-• Apply practical strategies to help their child manage pressure, tolerate mistakes, and build resilience.
+• Simple ways to help your child handle mistakes, manage pressure, and build resilience.

 Serafin Craig, LCSW